PeterMakus/SeisMIC/CONTRIBUTING.md

 ## Submitting an Issue

-If you want to ask a question about a SeisMIC ObsPy aspect, please first of all..
+If you want to ask a question about a SeisMIC aspect, please first of all..

  * search the [docs](https://petermakus.github.io/SeisMIC/)
  * if you cannot find an answer, open an [issue](https://github.com/PeterMakus/SeisMIC/issues/new)